How I Can Help

 All of my records are kept on paper in a locked filing cabinet.
-I will keep your phone number and email stored on my business phone which is only accessed by me and is password-protected.
+I will keep your phone number and email stored on my phone, which is only accessed by me and is password-protected.

 How long is your data stored for and how is it disposed of?

 Your session notes, contracts, contact sheet and privacy agreement will be kept for five years from the date of our last session.
 After this date, this paperwork will be shredded.

 Any communication between us by email or text will be deleted as soon as the messages are no longer relevant.